carpentries/workbench-docs/learners/faq.md

 If you are using RStudio, you can open it by:

 - going to the RStudio Server URL provided when you run the Docker or devcontainer environment
-- double-clicking on the RStudio icon in your application launcher
+- or, double-clicking on the RStudio icon in your application launcher

 You do not have to open R separately to use RStudio.